bvn-architecture/BVN_Office_Staging/README.md

+# TODO:

+*In order of priority*

+### Create a section on the different options (with pros & cons) for downloading and interacting with this:

+   - Create github account, download github for desktop, fork repo

+   - Create github account, install github stuff for command line (why on earth would they do this option), fork repo

+   - Download zip folder of repo

+### Finish off create new website section guide:

+   - Prep up illustrator for python code

+   - Running python code (this will have to change as it merges into js)

+   - Setting up google spreadsheet

+   - Entering details into google spreadsheet

+### Read through this thing and tidy it up

+   - Make sure that there's a logical flow, especially to someone who has no idea what they're doing and hasn't read this before.

+   - This will likely include a better 'contents' page.

+### Website improvements??
+Look into:

+   - Turning python code into js (prob just gonna have to ask Ben for a lotta help on this one)

+   - Better gui for entering of data into spreadsheet

+   - Automatic entering of data into spreadsheet??
+The PDF from buildcorp looks a lot like an excel spreadsheet that's been 'printed'

+*****

+*****

+*****

 # How to edit and use the website:

 There are three main parts to editing the data on the website.